naubiomech/OpenExo/Documentation/ReadTheDocs/source/BuildAndFlash.rst

 7. Change the Arduino port as described in step 3.
 8. Press the **Upload** button.
    *Note: The Nano will take significantly longer to build than the Teensy.*

+If this is your first time, we recommend our `First Time Startup Guide <https://theopenexo.readthedocs.io/en/latest/FirstTimeStartUp.html`__, which, in detail, walks you through downloading the relevant software, setting up the system, and running the system for the first time.
+It also outlines potential error handling approaches to aid in troubleshooting should the system not work.

 .. _libraries: